- Crocodiles have been around for over 60 million years.

 Saltwater crocodiles (Crocodylus porosus) are the largest living reptiles on Earth.
 They’re even bigger than the fearsome Nile crocodile and dwarf alligators, gharials, and caimans.
 But, just how big is the largest saltwater crocodile in the world?
 Over the years, many contenders have been reported, but only a few of them have been accurately measured.
 This species may not grow to the same size as its ancient ancestors (some of which grew to over 30 feet!), but it can still grow to gargantuan proportions.

 Many people may mistakenly believe that alligators are larger than crocodiles, but this is not the case.
 Alligators generally grow to about 13-14 ft long, while crocodiles reach 17 ft and longer.
 Another distinguishing feature of these crocodilians is their snouts.
-Alligators have a broad snout while crocodiles have elongated, thin snouts.
-Both species can be quite threatening, however, crocodiles are more aggressive and are known to kill humans while alligators rarely ever do.
+Alligators have broad snouts while crocodiles have elongated, thin snouts.
+Both species can be quite threatening.
+However, crocodiles are more aggressive and are known to kill humans, while alligators rarely ever do.